SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-02-27-the-proper-way-to-cold-email-my-trip-to-university-of-new-hampshire.md

 Not to that extreme, but you need to, in 5 minutes, find out as much as you can going through their LinkedIn, Twitter, Facebook, Instagram, websites, etc. See what they like, what they talk about, etc. Then use that to format your email.

+Before I wrote my email, I did the research.
+At the time he just finished creating his play which is now a Netflix special called ‘Homecoming King’.
+So I went to go watch it and then came back and sent him an email praising his show.
+Within minutes Hasan wrote back and we were able to shoot the interview.